Crypto Bug Bounty: 6 easy stepThe Million Dollar Side Hustle Guide for Beginners

 So if you are interested, you don’t need a computer science degree.
 But you do need curiosity and the ability to handle a bit of frustration to get started.

-First, you need to learn the language.
-Most crypto money is still on Ethereum, so you generally need to understand Solidity.
-This is the coding language of smart contracts.
 You don’t need to be able to build a whole app from scratch, but you need to be able to read the code and spot things that look kinda weird.
 It’s almost like learning to proofread a book in a foreign language.

 Next, you need to understand the common traps we call “vectors.”
 Things like Re-entrancy attacks or Access Control issues.
 These are the classic mistakes developers make.
-It’s kinda like knowing that a specific model of car always has brake issues—you learn where to look first.
+It’s kinda like knowing that a specific model of car always has brake issues, you learn where to look first.

 The Reality Check